RobertoPrevato/K8sStudies/docs/index.md

 [Amazon Elastic Kubernetes Service (EKS)](https://aws.amazon.com/eks/), or [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine).

+## Diving deeper section

+The _Diving deeper_ section contains other topics related to *Docker* and *Kubernetes*, including non-technical information and my personal view on events.

 ## Requirements to follow

 Basic knowledge of the following technologies is required to follow my notes: